Accra Institute of Technology

 The Accra Institute of Technology (AIT), is an independent technology-focused research university based in Accra, Ghana.
 The university comprises six schools and three institutes.

-The university is modeled on internationally renowned institutes of technology like the Massachusetts Institute of Technology (MIT) and the California institute of Technology (CALTECH) - both universities are consistently ranked in the top ten of the global rankings of universities worldwide.

 AIT is equally a leading research university in Ghana with over 250 enrolled on its PhD programs.

 Accreditation

 AIT is accredited by the National Accreditation Board (Ghana), of the Ministry of Education in Ghana to offer campus-based and open university programs in various fields.
 The campus-based programs are offered at the undergraduate level in engineering, computer science, information technology and business administration.